-Mark Johnson joined the Squire Sanders regulatory practice group in 2000.
+Mark Johnson joined the Squire Patton Boggs regulatory practice group in 2000.
 He focuses on telecommunications, intelligent transportation systems (ITS), and data protection and privacy.
 Mark has regular interaction with the Federal Communications Commission (FCC), US Department of Transportation, US Congress, and state and local officials, as well as international governmental and regulatory bodies.

 Before the FCC, Mark has advised clients on multiple rulemaking, licensing, spectrum allocation, standards-setting and other proceedings for fixed, wireless and satellite matters, as well as contract and transaction matters for telecommunications service providers and equipment developers.